 What would a base on Mars actually look like?

-But despite the simplicity of its construction, the base itself will be far from utilitarian.
-The living space will resemble the Mars bases of recent sci-fi movies, like Matt Damon’s The Martian, with spaces reserved for comfort and entertainment.
+Despite the simplicity of its construction, however, the base itself will be far from utilitarian.
+The living space will resemble the Mars bases of recent sci-fi movies like Matt Damon’s The Martian with spaces reserved for comfort and entertainment.

 NASA maintains that Mars Dune Alpha will be the “highest fidelity habitat ever constructed by humans,” so it’s safe to say that the environment is likely the closest thing to what will end up existing on Mars in the future.